grackle-project/grackle/doc/source/Installation.rst

 .. [#f4] Aside: performing these 2 separate CMake builds compiles the source files the same number of times as the Classic build system.
          Behind the scenes, the classic build system always compile each source file twice (once with position independent code and once without).

+.. [#buildproducts1] In principle, you can get multiple files if you are using a multi-configuration generation.
+                     If you don't know what this means, you really don't need to worry about it.

+.. [#buildproducts2] The common property to a supported integration approach that lets you use grackle from the build-directory is they don't require hardcoding assumptions about Grackle's build-directory into a downstream project's build-system.
+                     Instead, they introduce a standardized way for us, the Grackle developers, to communicate Grackle's usage requirements (and any assumptions abouts paths) to the downstream build system.

 .. [#installproducts1] The primary exception is for MacOS software distributed through official Apple channels.
                        For our purposes, we (like most open-source science software) get away with treating MacOS as a generic Unix-like system.